alabou/bcp-006-01/docs/NMOS With H.264.md

 The `parameter_sets_flow_mode` Receiver Capability indicates when set to "dynamic" that a Receiver supports decoding an H.264 stream where the active parameter set changes dynamically.

 A Receiver with this capability set to "static" requires that a coded stream uses at most one active parameter set.
 Such active parameter set MAY be obtained out-of-band or in-band if the Receiver supports the `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MUST contain only the active parameter set.
 When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omited and the Sender transmits the active parameter set in-band.
 At all time, the Sender is allowed to transmit in-band parameter sets that are duplicates of the initial active parameter set obtained either out-of-band or in-band.
 Out-of-band parameter sets have priority over in-band paraemeters sets, so receiving the active parameter set out-of-band from the `sprop-parameter-sets` parameter does not allow further receiving in-band parameter sets that are not duplicates.

+The "one active parameter set" rule allows a set of PPS to be used by the coded stream along with a single SPS.
+The relaxed rule allows for using various scaling-lists during the encoding.

+- [ ] The "one active parameter set" rule allows a set of PPS to be used by the coded stream along with a single SPS and VPS.
+The relaxed rule allows for using various scaling-lists during the encoding.

 A Receiver with this capability set to "dynamic" supports that a coded stream uses multiple active parameter sets.
 Such parameter sets MAY be obtained out-of-band and/or in-band according to the Receiver `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MAY contain multiple initial parameter sets.
 When obtained in-band the Sender is allowed to transmit multiple in-band parameter sets to update parameter sets initially received out-of-band or to add and update new ones.